 2. Sky Movies is not the cheapest, and may not be the best option

-Sky does get the latest releases before online subscription services like these, but they are shown on its pay-per-view Box Office channels which you can still use without a monthly fee for its movie channel package.
+. our dedicated page Sky does get the latest releases before online subscription services like these, but they are shown on its pay-per-view Box Office channels which you can still use without a monthly fee for its movie channel package.

 You can also rent the latest movie titles online too, before they’re shown on Sky.
 Remember also that you can even watch movies free on some channels available through FreeView, YouView and Freesat.